m-yusuf-malik/Fettler/README.md

 # Fettler
-A web app for predicting the diet-plan by taking the user's full body picture as input.
-Users can also make and accept the nutrient requests, not available in their region.
+A web app for predicting the diet plan by taking the user's full body picture as input.
+Users can also make and accept nutrient requests, not available in their region.

-## Front-end
+## Frontend
 https://github.com/m-yusuf-malik/Fetller-FE

 ## Backend